Idleness76/Weavegraph/README.md

 Weavegraph is a modern Rust framework for building complex, stateful workflows using graph-based execution.
 It's designed for AI agents, data processing pipelines, and any application requiring sophisticated state management with concurrent node execution.

+---

+> **⚠️ EARLY BETA WARNING**
+> This framework is in active development (v0.1.x).
+APIs are evolving rapidly, and **breaking changes will happen** between minor versions.
+> The core architecture is solid, but expect rough edges, API churn, and occasional surprises.
+Pin exact versions if stability matters.
+> Use in production at your own risk—or better yet, help us shape the future by reporting issues and suggesting improvements.

+---

 ## ✨ Key Features

 - **🔄 Concurrent Graph Execution**: Bounded-concurrency scheduler with dependency resolution and versioned barrier synchronization